Nursing School - Timeline

 - Should be taking the GRE or waiting for the release of your score from an earlier test.
-It is a good idea to take an earlier test dates and help avoid delays.
-For example UCSF’s MEPN program requires GRE scores to be requested and received no later than September 1 of the year that you are applying.
+It is a good idea to take an earlier test date and help avoid delays.

 - Confirm deadline dates for individual accelerated nursing programs.